VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 ## Protecting the authentication token

-This is a good step to review what we have done so far:
+This is a good point to review what we have done so far:

-- We have created a sign in route, where credentials can be posted, and an authentication token is returned.
+- We have created a sign in route, where credentials can be posted, and an authentication token is returned if valid.
-- We have routes that can only accessed if an authentication token is sent in the request.
+- We have routes that can only be accessed if an authentication token is sent in the request.

-But like we noticed in the steps above, our authentication token is quite unsafe, it is nothing more than the user's username, meaning that if an ill intentioned person guesses another user's username, which is not something hard to do, they could pass as that user, and maybe steal information or other bad actions.
+But like we noticed in the steps before, our authentication token is quite unsafe, it is nothing more than the user's username, meaning that if an ill intentioned person guesses another user's username, which is not something hard to do, they could pass as that user and maybe steal information or other bad actions.

-To avoid that, we to make our tokens in a way where they cannot be faked, guessed or tampered.
+To avoid that, we have to make our tokens in a way where they cannot be faked, guessed or tampered.
-There are many ways of doing that, in this tutorial, we will JWT, a widely used standard in the industry to secure issued tokens.
-This tutorial will not go much in deep on how JWT tokens work under the hood, so to get a better understanding of how they work, be sure to check their official [documentation](https://jwt.io/).
+There are many ways of doing that, in this tutorial, we will use JWT, a widely used standard in the industry to secure issued tokens.
+This tutorial will not go much in deep on how JWT tokens work under the hood, so to get a better understanding on how they work, be sure to check their official [documentation](https://jwt.io/).

 Right, with that brief introduction, lets get that done.
 Luckily, the Dart ecosystem already have